 Yi Dou Hua, G/F, 80 Bute Street, Mong Kok, Hong Kong, p.
 3956 9422, 旺角弼街80號地舖一豆花

 2. Make some money!

-My favorite platforms to buy/sell secondhand CDs, books, or vintage clothing are Carousell and Sparktake.
+My favourite platforms to buy/sell secondhand CDs, books, or vintage clothing are Carousell and Sparktake.
 Snap a picture of the things you want to resell, post them on the apps, and potential buyers will direct message you!
-Set up a meeting and close the deal.
+Then, simply set up a meeting and close the deal.
 You will find lots of cool stuff over there at a much cheaper price.

 3. Where to find comics

 Having a hard time finding French novels or comics when you’re living in Hong Kong?
 I love going over to Parentheses Librairie Française and having a browse through the latest offerings.
-From Guy Delisle to Riad Sattouf, they have it all!
+From Guy Delisle to Riad Sattouf, it has it all!